Looking for an interesting plant that’s easy to grow? The purple waffle plant (PWP) may be the perfect low-maintenance selection for you.

 - 28 Common Pests, Diseases Of Purple Waffle Plant, And Problems

 What Is A Purple Waffle Plant?

 Also called red ivy plants and Metal Leaf plants,these vibrant herbaceous perennials have darker green leaves on top and a purple underside.
 The purple waffle plant, known as Hemigraphis alternata, is a bushier plant that works well as a hanging basket on a balcony and as a houseplant.
 It has a rich, purple-tinted foliage and a crinkly look – similar to the texture of a waffle.
 It’s native to tropical regions of India and Indonesia and produces small white flowers in late spring.

 How To Identify A Hemigraphics alternata

 These tropical plants are most known for their rich purple leaves, and many similar cultivars have distinct variegation.
 Each of these crinkly leaves also has a deep puckering, meaning its surface area is much larger than you’d assume at a glance.

-Often called red ivy plant, cemetery plant, or red flame ivy, this plant grows to 6-8” tall, has long fragile stems that either take root or cascade beautifully on hanging pots.
+Often called red ivy plant, cemetery plant, or red flame ivy, this plant grows to 6-8” tall, has long stems (often fragile stems) that either take root or cascade beautifully on hanging pots.

-It is most commonly used as a houseplant or hanging basket but can grow outside as ground cover in some areas, specifically zones 10 and 11.
+It is most commonly used as a houseplant or hanging basket but can grow outside as ground cover or as container plaints, specifically in hardiness zones 10 and 11.
 They look lovely outside next to a ficus.

 Purple Waffle Plants For Sale